Armed with startup data, Crunchbase looks back on 2016 to predict what’s coming

 The reason: the amount of venture dollars plugged into startups around the world last year grew 19 percent over 2015, with $176 billion invested altogether, says Crunchbase.
 Yet the story was very different in the U.S., where venture investments were off 11 percent from their 2015 levels, with U.S. based startups attracting $76 billion, down from $86 billion the year before.

-Framed slightly differently, “Eighty-three percent of venture financing took place outside of Silicon Valley,” notes Jager McConnell, who joined Crunchbase last year when it spun out of AOL.
+An interesting side note: “Eighty-three percent of venture financing took place outside of Silicon Valley,” notes Jager McConnell, who joined Crunchbase as CEO last year when it spun out of AOL.
+(Silicon Valley and San Francisco attract roughly 40 percent of all U.S. venture dollars.)

 Whether there’s a lasting or even growing disconnect between the U.S. and global data remains to be seen, but Crunchbase points to a variety of factors that are worth exploring to better understand what’s going on.